Therapy is often the right place to begin if you are struggling with worry, overwhelm, anxiety, panic, or obsessive, intrusive thoughts.

 I am in the office Mondays, Tuesdays, and Thursdays, and see clients between the hours of 9:00 and 5:00.

 I recognize that my hours may coincide with your work hours.
 However, my clients and I have found that, because they are able to log on remotely, they have been able to schedule a session during their lunch hour, or on a day when they’re working from home.
-Telehealth has proven immensely beneficial to many of my clients, allowing them to prioritize their self-care and fit therapy into their busy lives in a way a session that requires a commute does not.
+Virtual sessions have proven immensely beneficial to many of my clients, allowing them to prioritize their self-care and fit therapy or coaching into their busy lives in a way a session that requires a commute does not.

 -